-Fort Worth Sex Crimes Attorneys
+Fort Worth Sex Crime Lawyer

 Defending Serious Charges for Residents of Tarrant County

-Murder and sex crimes are among the most harshly prosecuted criminal offenses in the state of Texas.
-In addition to the severe penalties for most sex crimes, many convicted sex offenders will be forced to participate in a sex offender registry that can potentially last a lifetime.
 Unfortunately, there are few distinctions for sex offender registration—a relatively minor offense can place you in the same category as those who have committed truly heinous sex crimes.
-If you are required to register as a sex offender after serving your sentence, you could find it difficult to find employment or housing and you could face persecution from other members of your community.
+If you are required to register as a sex offender after serving your sentence, you could find it difficult to find employment or housing, and you could face persecution from other members of your community.

 What Crimes Are Considered Sex Crimes?